1. Home

 • Refine cost estimates for the program

-We initially started the pilot on seven bus routes, and it will roll out to 57 total routes across all five boroughs by the end of 2023.
+We initially started the pilot on seven bus routes, and it rolled out to 57 total routes across all five boroughs by the end of 2023.

 We will continue to evaluate the program as we go with feedback from our customers, bus operators, and community advocates.
 This will help us determine the best way to make New York’s buses more family-friendly while maintaining the same level of reliable and safe service.